 Huh.

 Heed sighed picturing Boss Silk.
 Herself standing there, afraid, wavering from damp sweat to chill.
-Wondering if he wanted sex or just her humiliation; or maybe the money he'd come for plus a proprietary feel-up.
-Shame, for sure, but she didn't know if it included her body.
+Wondering if he wanted sex or just her humiliation; or maybe the money he'd come for plus a quick feel.
+Shame he wanted, for sure, but she didn't know if it included her tits.
 In any case, she had been sold once and that was enough.
 "Here's something he wanted you to have."
 She handed him a brown envelope and hoped he would think it was money.
-Then turned eround so he could open it in private and to convey her own ignorance about men's business.
+Then turned her back so he could open it in private and to convey her own ignorance about men's business.
 When she heard him remove the contents, she said, "By the way there's another envelope used to be around here somewhere.
 But it was addressed to your mother care of the Harbor Journal.
-If I find it, should I give it to you or mail it?
-Want some iced tea.?"
+If I find it, should I give it to her or mail it to them?
+Want some iced tea, suh.?"